PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > *This section and all its subsections are normative*

 Today, Certificate Consumer do not have a way to request certificates from a Certificate Provider.
-Also, Data Certificate Provider have no visibility on the status of a published certificate beyond the technical delivery.
+Also, Data Certificate Provider have no visibility on the feedback of a published certificate beyond the technical delivery.
 Finally, Certificate Provider do not have a standard mechanism to send new certificates to the Certificate Consumer when they become available.

 Use cases to provide certificates (from who initiates communication, negotiation and data transfer):